Skip to content

 About the Retirement Calculator

-Retirement planning in India is fundamentally different from the West - most Indians lack pension coverage, EPF is insufficient for most, and life expectancy is rising.
+Retirement planning in India is fundamentally different from the West - most Indians lack pension coverage, EPF is insufficient for most, and life expectancy is rising past 80.
 The core question is: how large a corpus do I need, and how much do I save monthly to get there?
 The answer depends on your current age, expected retirement age, monthly expenses, inflation, and post-retirement returns.
 Getting this right is not optional - it is the single most important financial calculation of your life.

 Retirement Corpus Formula